Study in USA

 Differences

-The right to vote and stand up in public politics is available to only French citizens.
+The right to vote and stand up in public politics is available only to French citizens.

 French citizenship holders can move out of the country any number of times.